 You should also either familiarise yourself with the real world setting in which you plan to base your book, or consider the details of world building (for example the importance of history in imagined worlds, and how to give them life).
 You must consider what you do and don’t know about your setting, and if/how this will affect the reader.
 If you’re basing this is a real-world place you must also think about how the supernatural interacts with the real world; what keeps it in check?
 Is it known?
 What real world consequences will apply to supernatural actions?

 And, of course, there are the more basic concerns for writers who are new to the craft as well as the genre; the basics of writing, some resources, and an understanding of how to proofread your own work in a preliminary way are key.

-Guest post contributed by Sheree Crawford.
+This guest post was contributed by Sheree Crawford.
 She is a self-taught, self-driven, freelance writer who has produced five novels and novellas for clients who had the ideas, but not the tools.
 She blogs about writing at The Merry Writer.